GitSparTV/GitSparTV/cpp-portfolio.md

 Lua and LuaJIT library to profile memory consumption written in C++.

-Currenly just hooks into allocator using lua_setallocf.
+Currently, just hooks into allocator using lua_setallocf.

-New concept will dump what structure exactly are sitting in the memory (like tables, strings, etc).
+New concept will dump what structure exactly are sitting in the memory (like tables, strings, etc.).

 ## RemPos
 ### *https://github.com/GitSparTV/gmsv_rempos*